allouchmed/staff-manager/README.md

 #### Deprecated

-* `django-autocomplete-light` is too old, so other libraries were used.
+* `django-autocomplete-light` is too old, so were used custom solution.

 #### Note